RaniaHamdy/ConvChrom-GE-prediction-from-HM/README.md

 ConvChrome used datase from Roadmap Epigenomics Mapping Consortium (REMC) database from the Roadmap Epigenomics Projects but used after preprocessing from another previous work mentioned in the paper,

+# Dataset
+The dataset can be downloaded from this [repository](https://github.com/ly-zhu/CRNN-gene-expression-with-histone-modifications)
 __variation convolutional models__
 * CNN1D
 * CNN1D_att